 UK property taxation for overseas investors; the pace is hotting up!

 Further changes have been proposed which seek to extend the UK’s grip on the taxation of UK property owned by non-UK residents.
-Investors in all UK property, not just residential property, are targeted.
+Just browse this site and it will show you that the investors in all UK property, not just residential property, are targeted.
 This marks a fundamental change in how UK commercial property, owned by non-UK residents, is to be taxed in the UK.
 Any Gibraltar resident investors holding UK property should take note.

 Draft UK legislation was published in July 2018.
 Currently the proposals would have the following effect: